brazier-dev/hikari-flare/docs/source/guides/state.md

     )
 ```

-There is also a shortcut to return all the rows in the message `flare.Context`
+There is also a shortcut to return all the components in the message `flare.Context`
 is proxying.

 ```python